Michaeladsl/Patronus/README.md

 ## Recordings
 The scripts look for the necessary files in the static directory when running.
-If configuring outside of using the 'config' option, make sure the full scritps are stored in static/full and create the static/redacted_full and the static/splits directories.
+If configuring outside of using the 'on' option, make sure the full scritps are stored in static/full and create the static/redacted_full and the static/splits directories.